 Oh sure they could receive a pain med’s or some kind of muscle relaxer, but how can any rational thinking care provider possibly think that relaxing the muscles or dumbing down this person, could possibly help relieve the irritation, limitation on his life, or restrictions of this soldiers’ bodies, its freedom, his injured torn tissue or compressed disc has caused.
 Not to mention the possible addiction that could occur if pain meds are used for that long.

 But that’s not where it ended!

-These men out of desperation would more often than not venture into the private practices of Family Practitioners, often paying out of pocket, because the wait to be seen by VA was to great.
-So prescription in hand they walk into my office, with hope of some kind of relief in their eyes, not unlike my own child pleading for relief after scraping bloody his knee.
-But the nightmare of malcontent has only begun, for now the bureaucracy again is called into motion.
+These men out of desperation would more often than not venture into the private practices of Family Practitioners, often paying out of pocket because the wait to be seen by VA was too great.
+So prescription in hand they walk into my office, with the hope of some kind of relief in their eyes, not unlike my own child pleading for relief after scraping bloody his knee.
+But the nightmare of malcontent has only begun, for now, the bureaucracy again is called into motion.

-Over the course of the last few years insurance companies have use the ploy of verifying coverage, stating to an unsuspecting public that they are making sure that a person will have payment for a medical visit.In a short time to follow, an even later need to actually receive authorization before services could be rendered was initiated, basically giving permission to grant care, as a way to manage care (Joke!), the truth; cut costs by limiting services.
+Over the course of the last few years, insurance companies have used the ploy of verifying coverage, stating to an unsuspecting public that they are making sure that a person will have payments for a medical visit.In a short time to follow, an even later need to actually receive authorization before services could be rendered was initiated, basically giving permission to grant care, as a way to manage care (Joke!), the truth; cut costs by limiting services.

 One of the more astute, and by most peoples standards, almost to the point of crazily fanatic vet., who wouldn’t take no for an answer, said one day; “the only way to get it done is call over and over and over again, for a week or two straight and then they will call you back”.
 So this became the standard at my office for trying to receive even a call back from the “Auth Department” at VA.